Cyrus-0101/syron/PROGRESS.md

 parser in such a way that it parses additive and multiplicative expressions correctly.
 We did this by parsing `+` and `-` in one method (`ParseTerm`) and the `*` and `/` operators in another method `ParseFactor`.
 However, this doesn't scale very well if you have a dozen operators.
-In this episode, we've replaced this with [unified method][precedence-parsing].
+In this iteration, we've replaced this with [unified method][precedence-parsing].

 [precedence-parsing]: https://github.com/Cyrus-0101/syron/blob/3eba244062e27d472750535b2847679ac19bcf36/sc/CodeAnalysis/Syntax/Parser.cs#L69-L96